legendarycode3/mastering-javaScript-course/README.md

 1.)
 Interpreted JavaScript is traditionally an interpreted language, meaning code is executed line-by-line by a browser's built-in engine at runtime, rather than being pre- compiled into machine code.
+2.)
+Client-Side & Server-Side Originally designed for client-side execution (running in

    ✔️ **Three (3) major technologies we use in creating website, they include:** <br/>
    1. Html